Quicksilver Port Douglas Great Barrier Reef Cruise

 Quicksilver pontoon is comfortable and provides easy access to the water.
 It is just like a floating island on the Coral Sea.
 It is a spacious, all-weather modern dual level platform.
 There are fantastic facilities for reef viewing and relaxation for you to explore.

 Also, the covered areas provide shelter from the elements.
-You don’t even have to get your feet wet by joining the semi-submersible tours and also visiting the underwater observatory!
+While you are on the reef, you do not need to get your feet wet with the underwater observatory and submarine tours.

 During your Great Barrier Reef day tour, there are awesome activities